fairwaves/um-docs/markdown/UmDESK quick start manual.markdown

 #### 2.1 Getting started

-1. Connect to power source, attach GSM antennas, monitor and turn it on.
+1. Connect to a power source, attach GSM antennas, monitor, and turn it on.

-2. Check the LEDs on the front panel (Tx1 Rx1 Tx2 Rx2) if it lights, UmDESK works properly
+2. Check the LEDs on the front panel (TX1 RX1 TX2 RX2). if it lights up, UmDESK works properly

-3. Make sure that the Ethernet cable connects UmTRX with internal interface.
+3. Make sure that the Ethernet cable is connected.

-**Note:** PCI card is for backhaul which is on the right corner of the back side panel of UmDesk)

 Take any GSM phone with any SIM card and try to search the network.
 Network might have a different names such as *Fairwaves, 1011, Test, etc*.